Remote control: Industry

 A remote control is used for controlling substations, pump storage power stations and HVDC-plants.
 For these systems often PLC-systems working in the longwave range are used.

+Power line remote control

+A subset of Power-Line communication that sends remote control signals over energized AC power lines.
+This was used to remotely control home automation before the invention of WIFI connected smart switches.

 Garage and gate

-Garage and gate remote controls are very common, especially in some countries such as the US, Australia, and the UK, where garage doors, gates and barriers are widely used.
+Garage and gate remote controls, also called clickers or openers, are very common especially in some countries such as the US, Australia, and the UK, where garage doors, gates and barriers are widely used.
 Such a remote is very simple by design, usually only one button, and some with more buttons to control several gates from one control.
 Such remotes can be divided into two categories by the encoder type used: fixed code and rolling code.
 If you find dip-switches in the remote, it is likely to be fixed code, an older technology which was widely used.
 However, fixed codes have been criticized for their (lack of) security, thus rolling code has been more and more widely used in later installations.